PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 ## Context

+The decision of when to print an accidental in music notation is not simply "show an accidental when the note differs from the key signature."
+Accidentals have **temporal memory** within measures—once an accidental is used, it affects subsequent notes on the same staff position until the barline.
+This memory system, called "remembered alterations," is fundamental to readable music notation and has historically been one of the most complex aspects of notation software.

+Conventional approaches to this problem rely on combinations of rules and heuristics, often tied to layout decisions made during engraving.
+These approaches can produce incorrect notation in complex scenarios involving multiple staves, multiple voices, or cross-staff notation, because the accidental decisions depend on the order in which visual elements are processed rather than on the musical timeline.

+Since Ooloi's internal representation is semantic, Ooloi can solve this problem algorithmically.
+The solution is deterministic: given the same musical input, the algorithm produces the same accidental decisions regardless of layout, staff assignment, number of staves in the instrument, or rendering order.
+The approach guarantees correctness for the domain of Western staff notation without relying on heuristics or special-case logic.

 ### Problem Statement

 Accidental rendering depends on the state of previously encountered pitches.
 The rules for remembered alterations apply to the musical timeline, not to visual layout.
-In an instrument with multiple staves and voices, the sequence in which pitches appear rhythmically is not the same as the sequence implied by staff order or voice structure.
+In an instrument with multiple staves and voices, the sequence in which pitches appear rhythmically is not the same as the sequence implied by staff order or voice structure: it's still strictly left-to-right across all voices and staves.

 The core problem is therefore: